The Dragon Hill Spa

 An old defensive wall runs its way through Suwon.
 You can walk along it for several kilometers and get nice views of the guard towers and city.
 There is even a spot to try archery, though apparently it's closed over Christmas vacation.
 Like much of South Korea, Suwon had notably many churches.
 Japan has a few, but they are mostly subdued.
 In Japan, you could see a building and not even realize it's a church.
 Not in South Korea, though.
 In South Korea they make the churches nice and large.
 Very prominent.
 I didn't photograph or visit any, though.

-The following are pictures from the Korean War Memorial in Seoul.
+The Korean War Memorial in Seoul is disturbing.
 A careful reading of the texts there suggests that warmongers wrote them.
 In the first picture there is talk of "peaceful unification", but the two neighboring countries have missiles pointed at each other, so the only unification that could happen in the foreseeable future is violent unification.
 I think that would be bad.
 In the second picture, the last sentence ends with, "... the optimal weapon system can be chosen."
 Don't you think it would be friendlier if it read instead, "... the optimal response can be chosen."?
 After all, sometimes you don't want to kill people.
 In the third picture we see the future battlefield that encompasses ... everything ... because ... the internet is everywhere.
 The battle field is now everywhere, so that means I'm on it, and if I'm not an explicit ally, that probably means I'm a potential target.
 So are you, and so is almost everyone.
 What a horrible way to run an army!
 In summary, the War Memorial was a sad sight and made me feel a little less hopeful for the future.